Warriors Redefine the Superteam Again with DeMarcus Cousins Signing

 But the results may still outweigh those costs.

-The big man playing in the playoffs for the first time in his career should now be considered a foregone conclusion, though he might have to deal with an asterisk before history forgets how he finally got past the 82nd game of a season.
+The big man's playing in the postseason for the first time in his career should now be considered a foregone conclusion, though he might have to deal with an asterisk before history forgets how he finally got past the 82nd game of a season.
 In all likelihood, he's going to wind up with his first ring, as well.
 But if he's trying to parlay this one-year pact into a long-term deal that will secure him a massive financial windfall, the logic becomes increasingly unclear.

 To prove he's moving past the Achilles injury, he needs touches.

 Cousins has never been a passive contributor, instead demanding the rock over and over so that he can launch treys, go to work on the blocks and show off his distributing flair as a primary facilitator.
-He's never once posted a usage rate below 27 percent, and he's now coming off a season with the Pelicans in which he would've ranked No. 4 (at 31.9) on that particular leaderboard had he registered enough games to qualify.
+He's never once posted a usage rate below 27 percent, and he's now coming off a season with the Pelicans in which he would've ranked No. 4 (at 31.9 percent) on that particular leaderboard had he registered enough games to qualify.

 Sacrifices have to come now.
 They're wholly inevitable.
 Especially because he'll be joining the fray during the heart of the 2018-19 season after the Bay Area representatives have already established a rhythm, and he's not suddenly going to change how they operate and force Curry, Thompson and Durant to take fewer shots.
 If we're looking at a too-many-cooks scenario, he'll be the one left out in the cold, breathing in the aroma of spheres ripping through nylon while seated on the bench.